posted April 19, 2022

 How to Cook Picanha

-Here’s the whole process for cooking picanha.
+Here’s the whole process for how to cook picanha.
 If you’re a visual learner, scroll below to view the video for this recipe in the printable recipe card.

-- Prep and skewer the picanha.
+- Prep and skewer the meat.
 Cut the roast into 1.5-2″ steaks (if the steaks have already been prepared no need to cut them further).
-Fold the steaks in half into a C-shape and skewer through two metal skewers (this will ensure the meat doesn’t fall off while cooking).
+Fold the steaks in half into a C-shape and skewer through two metal skewers with the fat side on the outside (this will ensure the meat doesn’t fall off while cooking).

 - Fire up the charcoal grill.
-Preheat your charcoal grill for two-zone grilling to mimic that rotisserie experience (without actually having it on a rotisserie).
+Preheat your charcoal grill at high heat (500 degrees F) for two-zone grilling to mimic that rotisserie experience (without actually having it on a rotisserie).

 - Slice and serve.
 Serve your guests by slicing the meat right off the skewer directly onto plates.